vuejs/docs/docs/components/events.md

 <MyComponent @some-event.once="callback" />
 ```

 Like components and props, event names provide an automatic case transformation.
 Notice we emitted a camelCase event, but can listen for it using a kebab-cased listener in the parent.
-As with [props casing](/guide/components/props.html#prop-name-casing), we recommend using kebab-cased event listeners in templates.
+As with [props casing](/docs/components/props.html#prop-name-casing), we recommend using kebab-cased event listeners in templates.

 :::tip
 Unlike native DOM events, component emitted events do **not** bubble.
 You can only listen to the events emitted by a direct child component.
-If there is a need to communicate between sibling or deeply nested components, use an external event bus or a [global state management solution](/guide/scaling-up/state-management.html).
+If there is a need to communicate between sibling or deeply nested components, use an external event bus or a [global state management solution](/docs/scaling-up/state-management.html).
 :::

-## Event Arguments {#event-arguments}
+## Event Arguments

 It's sometimes useful to emit a specific value with an event.
 For example, we may want the `<BlogPost>` component to be in charge of how much to enlarge the text by.
 In those cases, we can pass extra arguments to `$emit` to provide this value: